dentarg/auth0-blog/_posts/2018-01-04-creating-symfony-blog-part-2.markdown

 {% endraw %}
 {% endhighlight %}

+Now refresh your browser.
+You'll see the title has changed to a link, and there is now a "Read more" at the bottom of your article.
+Click one of those and you'll see your new page!
-Refresh your browser, you will see the author names have a link now.
+You will also see the author names have a link now.

 {% include tweet_quote.html quote_text="Urray!
 I've just finished creating my own blog engine with Symfony and PHP!" %}